Prohelion/prohelion.github.io/docs/Profinity/Profiles.md

 ---
-title: Profiles
+title: Profinity Profile Packs
 ---

-# Profinity Profiles
+# Profinity Profile Packs

 A Profile is the core mechanism by which Profinity maintains the configuration of your system.
 Profiles typically consist of one or more CAN-Ethernet Bridges, which are used to connect to the CAN network as well as devices that you might be managing.